gigasquid/gigasquid.github.io/source/_posts/2013-12-02-neural-networks-in-clojure-with-core-dot-matrix.markdown

 ## What is a neural network?
 A neural network is an approach to machine learning that involves simulating, (in an idealized way), the way our brains work on a biological level.
-There a three layers to neural network: the input layer, the hidden layers, and the output layer.
+There are three layers to neural network: the input layer, the hidden layers, and the output layer.
 Each layer consists of neurons that have a value.
 In each layer, each neuron is connected to the neuron in the next layer by a connection strength.
 To get data